Why I avoid most art classes (and what I look for instead)

 Creativity thrives without rules

 For me, making art is about letting go of rigid structures.
 There’s no single “right” way to create.
-The best moments happen when you experiment, when you make unexpected discoveries, when you trust your instincts rather than follow a formula.
+I think that the best moments happen when you experiment, try things out, make unexpected discoveries, and when you trust your instincts rather than follow a formula.

-Have you ever felt frustrated by structured art classes, or do you thrive in them?
-Take a moment to reflect on what fuels your creativity — because when you find the right space to explore, that’s where the magic happens.
+Have you ever felt frustrated by more structured art classes, or do you really enjoy them?
+Why not take a moment to reflect on what fuels your creativity — because I absolutely believe that when you find the right space to explore, that’s where the magic happens.